 |3.
 Start FRED.
 If the License Search Strategy dialog does not open automatically, go to Help > License Search Strategy.
 Configure the License Technology Search Strategy to use "Sentinel Only".
 Specific Sentinel key access can be refined in the "Sentinel License Search Strategy (Sentinel keys only)" spreadsheet section of the dialog, if necessary.
 Hit OK on the License Search Strategy dialog, whose settings will take effect on the next startup of FRED.|

-4. If the client computer will be running a newly purchased Sentinel softkey, proceed with the Generating a New Softkey License instructions below.
-If an existing Sentinel softkey is being rehosted to the Client computer, refer to the Softkey Rehosting and Detachment instructions below.
+4. If the client computer will be running a newly purchased Sentinel softkey, Trial license, or Gratis license, proceed with the Generating a New Softkey License instructions below.
+If an existing Sentinel softkey is being rehosted to the Client computer, refer to the Softkey Rehosting and Detachment instructions at the link below.

 Generating a New Softkey License